-- i) a final dividend of 26.5 sen per ordinary share less tax at 25% totalling RM19,736,813 (19.88 sen net per ordinary share) in respect of the financial year ended 31 March 2013 on 15 August 2013; and - ii) an interim dividend of 20.0 sen per ordinary share less tax at 25% totalling RM14,895,708 (15 sen net per ordinary share) in respect of the financial year ended 31 March 2014 on 5 December 2013.
+- i) a final single tier dividend of 20.0 sen per ordinary share totalling RM19,860,904 in respect of the financial year ended 31 March 2014 on 18 August 2014; and - ii) an interim single tier dividend of 15.0 sen per ordinary share totalling RM14,895,708 in respect of the financial year ended 31 March 2015 on 5 December 2014.

-The Directors proposed a final single tier dividend of 20.0 sen per ordinary share totalling RM19,861,000 for the financial year ended 31 March 2014 subject to the approval of the shareholders at the forthcoming Annual General Meeting.
-These financial statements do not reflect the proposed final dividend, which will be accounted for in the statement of changes in equity as an appropriation of retained earnings in the financial year ending 31 March 2015.
+The Directors proposed a final single tier dividend of 20.0 sen per ordinary share totalling RM19,861,000 for the financial year ended 31 March 2015 subject to the approval of the shareholders at the forthcoming Annual General Meeting.
+These financial statements do not reflect the proposed final dividend, which will be accounted for in the statement of changes in equity as an appropriation of retained earnings in the financial year ending 31 March 2016.